wazuh/wazuh-documentation/source/user-manual/api/examples.rst

 PowerShell
 ^^^^^^^^^^

 The **Invoke-RestMethod** cmdlet was introduced in PowerShell 3.0.
-It sends requests to the API and handles the response.
+It sends requests to the Wazuh API and handles the response.

 Code: